 ABOUT THE ARTIST

 Tricia has exhibited her work with Light Grey Art Lab, a gallery space out of Minneapolis, MN and Fusion Gallery online.
 She also had the great pleasure of exploring Northern Iceland with Light Grey Art Lab as part of their 2019 Iceland Residency program.
 She hopes to continue to have opportunities to integrate more exploration and adventure in nature into her life in the future!
-She enjoys several hobbies outside of art including keeping aquariums, photography, Scuba diving, an obsession with MINI Coopers, and subsequently, driving her own MINI Cooper on track and at Autocross events.
+She enjoys several hobbies outside of art including keeping aquariums and plants, photography, Scuba diving, hiking, and an obsession with MINI Coopers.

-She currently resides just outside of Kansas City, with her husband, son, and cats.
+She currently resides just outside of Kansas City, with her husband, son, cats and dog.